volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 Note that the **current** property of a **ref** object is **null** during the initial rendering.
 Do you know why?

-The answer is simple - React haven't yet determined what is the output of a component, so there is no **input** element mounted yet.
+The answer is simple - React has not yet determined what the output of a component is, so there is no **input** element mounted yet.

-The **useEffect()** hook executes right after mounting, which means that the DOM structure with out **input** element is ready and we are safe to reference it.
+The **useEffect()** hook is executed right after mounting, which means that the DOM structure with the **input** element is ready and we can safely reference it.

 #### \#4 - Notify Me When The Ref Is Attached Or Detached

-If you want to run some code when React attaches or detaches a ref to a DOM node, you should use a [callback ref](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs)instead:
+If you want to run code when React attaches or detaches a ref to a DOM node, you should use a [callback ref](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs)instead:

 ```jsx
 import React, { useCallback } from "react";